pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/intro_to_llms_part_1_terminology.md

 The [Red Queen never lets up](https://en.wikipedia.org/wiki/Red_Queen_hypothesis), it seems.

+\pagebreak

 # Summary

 In this article I introduced the idea of large language models, their abilities, and ways to measure these abilities.
 I also hypothesized that enterprise applications would leverage the reasoning ability of LLMs and use existing databases and data warehouses for knowledge retrieval, allowing us to use smaller and more efficient language models.

 In part 2 of this series, we’ll look at some design patterns for building enterprise large language model applications.

-If you have further questions about large language models, or want to talk directly about how Patterson Consulting can help your enterprise build large language model applications, email me at josh@pattersonsultingtn.com.
+If you have further questions about large language models, or want to talk directly about how Patterson Consulting can help your enterprise build large language model applications, email me at josh@pattersonconsultingtn.com.

 Thanks for reading.

+\pagebreak

 # References